Senjai/multitenancy/subscribem/README.md

 a method not defined.
 I would suggest restating the error is a result of both not having the route defined nor having the alias for the route defined to get rid of the no method defined error.

+This happens again on page 52 when the error is not as noted.
+The error is actually an undefined method error for account, because it isn't defined until later on page 52

 ***